 It’s official: winter is out, spring is in!
 And with the rising temperatures, our beauty needs also start to shift.
 ‘We alter our wardrobes and eating habits with the change of season, so it makes sense to adapt our skincare regime, too,’ says Rebecca Bennett, skincare expert at Johnson & Johnson.
 ‘Yet many people are unaware of this, and they may wonder why the rich moisturiser that kept their skin soft in winter now seems too heavy and greasy.’
 It’s not just hydration that we should be rethinking, either.
 Now’s the time to reassess your entire beauty collection and say goodbye to products that are past their best, whether it’s a shampoo for brittle, winter hair, or a mascara that needs to be retired from service.
 Not sure what to keep and what to chuck?
 We’ve got you covered.

 It’s time to give up those rich moisturisers you relied on in winter.
 Come spring, you’ll want to replace them with lighter lotions and serums.
 ‘Due to warmer temperatures and higher air humidity, skin tends to be better hydrated in the summer and is in less need of heavy nourishment,’ says Dr Frauke Neuser, Olay’s principal scientist.
 ‘But because you sweat more, you need a product without heaviness and shine.’
-Olay Luminous Whip, £34.99/3,499 points (50ml), is a light-as-air whipped moisturiser that transforms into liquid on contact with the skin, sinking in instantly to give a smooth, matte finish.
+Olay Luminous Whip (50ml) is a light-as-air whipped moisturiser that transforms into liquid on contact with the skin, sinking in instantly to give a smooth, matte finish.
 Bonus: it features niacinamide to help restore your glow, too.
 And don’t just stash your winter lotions for next year.
 ‘It’s not great for skincare to sit around for months once open,’ warns Dr Neuser.
 So check the period-after-opening symbol on a product’s packaging – this is a number (for example, 12M), which tells you how many months it will last once open.
 After this, products can become a breeding ground for bacteria.
 Speaking of which, eye make-up can also harbour nasties.
 ‘Most products only last for a year once opened, so it might be time to ditch that old eyeliner,’ reveals SJ Froom, international make-up artist for Bare Minerals.
 ‘Be particularly careful with mascaras – they should be changed every two to three months.’
 The good news?
 It’s an excuse to splash out on new products!
-You could replace your worse-for-wear eyeliner with a smart liquid formula, such as New Benefit Roller Liner Eyeliner* £18.50/1,850 points, which has a felt tip for smooth application and dries to a matte finish.
-And treat lashes to Max Factor Volume Infusion Mascara, £12.99/1,299 points.
+You could replace your worse-for-wear eyeliner with a smart liquid formula, such as NEW Benefit Roller Liner Eyeliner*, which has a felt tip for smooth application and dries to a matte finish.
+And treat lashes to Max Factor Volume Infusion Mascara.
 With keratin and biotin, it nourishes as well as amping up the volume.

 How you keep your products can affect how well they work.
 Here’s what the experts advise